How to De-Reserves Reserves: Admissions to Technical Colleges in India: Related Literature

-There is an important literature on characterization of the deferred acceptance and cumulative offer mechanisms.
-Balinski and Sönmez (1999) is the first paper providing a characterization for the deferred acceptance in student placement context.
-Hirata and Kasuya (2017) and Hatfield, Kominers, and Westkamp (2021) characterize the cumulative offer mechanism in matching with contracts setting.
+There is important literature on the characterization of the deferred acceptance and cumulative offer mechanisms.
+Balinski and Sönmez (1999) is the first paper to characterize deferred acceptance in the student placement context.
+Hirata and Kasuya (2017) and Hatfield, Kominers, and Westkamp (2021) characterize the cumulative offer mechanism.
 Both papers take exogenously given choice rules for institutions that satisfy certain mathematical conditions.

-Recently, Greenberg, Pathak, and Sönmez (2021) provide a characterization for the cumulative offer mechanism under an endogenous choice rule for branches that echos the policy goals of the US Army in cadet-branch matching framework.
-Our characterization of the deferred acceptance is similar to characterization in Greenberg, Pathak, and Sönmez (2021) in that the choice rule is endogenous and it reflects the policy perspective of Indian authorities with respect to joint implementation of reservation and de-reservation policies.
+Recently, Greenberg, Pathak, and Sönmez (2021) provided a characterization for the cumulative offer mechanism under an endogenous choice rule for branches that echos the policy goals of the US Army in a cadet-branch matching framework.
+Our characterization of the deferred acceptance is similar to theirs in that our choice rule is endogenous and reflects the policy perspective of Indian authorities.